vlang/v/doc/docs.md

 how their programs actually perform".

-`[inline]` - you can tag functions with `[inline]`, so the C compiler will try to inline them, which in some cases, may be beneficial for peformance, but may impact the size of your executable.
+`[inline]` - you can tag functions with `[inline]`, so the C compiler will try to inline them, which in some cases, may be beneficial for performance, but may impact the size of your executable.

 `if _likely_(bool expression) {` this hints the C compiler, that the passed